Adrenal Carcinoma Clinical Trials

 After an adrenal cancer clinical trial is completed and the results are compiled, the outcome is compared to that of currently available treatments.
 If the subject of the trial is found to have performed better than the current standard of care (or to have produced fewer side effects), the standard of care may be updated to incorporate the new treatment.
 In this way, adrenal carcinoma clinical trials can potentially enhance outcomes and quality of life and reduce recurrence for all current and future patients who are diagnosed with an adrenal gland tumor.

 When adrenal carcinoma clinical trials are recommended, the decision on whether or not to participate is complex, multi-faceted and highly personal.
 Some positive aspects of participation that a patient might consider include:

 - The treatment under study may be the best option available for the patient, offering the possibility of a better outcome or fewer side effects than the current standard of care.

 - A multispecialty team of experts closely monitors each clinical trial participant, continually evaluating his or her progress and fine-tuning his or her treatment as appropriate.

-- A clinical trial participant can find personal satisfaction in the knowledge that he or she is contributing personally to the advancement of medical science.
+- A participant can find personal satisfaction in the knowledge that he or she is contributing personally to the advancement of medical science and survival rates.

 At Moffitt Cancer Center, we firmly believe that clinical trials are at the heart of all medical advances.
 Taking a unique “bench-to-bedside” approach, our dedicated team of scientists is working hard to quickly translate new research findings into tangible benefits for patients who are diagnosed with an adrenal tumor.
 To do so, we conduct extensive adrenal carcinoma clinical trials, which provide an essential link between our laboratories and our patients.
 Every day, Moffitt takes a few more steps forward in the ongoing fight against cancer.